kimfetti/kimfetti.github.io/_drafts/2019-07-15-object-detection-challenges.md

 a.
 IOU

-IOU stands for intersection over union and is used to judge appropriate object localization.
+IOU stands for intersection over union and is used to judge appropriate object localization and to inform the object classification metric, mAP.

 b. mAP